THE HOUSE IN HISTORY

 Ruth Schwartz Cowan, More Work for Mother, pp. 108-119 [https://huntersocfamilies.files.wordpress.com/2016/07/ruth-schwartz-cowan-more-work-for-mother.pdf]

 New York City Tenement Museum tour, with Annie Polland.
-14:17 min. https://www.youtube.com/watch?v=bymB7tip1KM [include this video in your discussion questions]
+14:17 min. https://www.youtube.com/watch?v=bymB7tip1KM (in this week’s discussion questions, please include one question about this video)

 WEEK 10 SECLUDING WALLS; SEX AND MORTALITY